 The Company recognizes rent expense for these operating leases on a straight-line basis over the lease period.
-The components of lease costs, which the Company includes in operating expenses in the statements of operations, were as follows (in thousands):
+The components of lease costs, which the Company includes in operating expenses in the condensed Statements of Operations, were as follows (in thousands):

-During the year ended December 31, 2021, the Company recorded operating lease expense of $8.4 million and paid $6.2 million of operating lease payments related to the lease liabilities, which the Company includes in net cash used in operating activities in the statements of cash flows.
+During the three and nine months ended September 30, 2022, the Company recorded operating lease expense of $1.5 million and $4.6 million, respectively.
+As of September 30, 2022, the Company paid $1.2 million of operating lease payments related to the lease liabilities, which the Company includes in net cash used in operating activities in the condensed Statements of Cash Flows.

-As of December 31, 2021, the weighted-average remaining lease term was 5.7 years and the weighted-average discount rate used to determine the operating lease liability was 10.8%.
+As of September 30, 2022 and December 31, 2021, the weighted-average remaining lease term was 5.0 years and 5.7 years, respectively, and the weighted-average discount rate used to determine the operating lease liability was 10.8% for both periods.

 Indemnification & Other

 In the ordinary course of business, the Company may provide indemnifications of varying scope and terms to vendors, lessors, business partners, board members, officers, and other parties with respect to certain matters, including, but not limited to, losses arising out of breach of such agreements, services to be provided by the Company, negligence or willful misconduct of the Company, violations of law by the Company, or from intellectual property infringement claims made by third parties.
 In addition, the Company has entered into indemnification agreements with directors and certain officers and employees that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers or employees.
-No demands have been made upon the Company to provide indemnification under such agreements, and thus, there are no claims that the Company is aware of that could have a material effect on the Company’s balance sheets, statements of operations, or statements of cash flows.
+No demands have been made upon the Company to provide indemnification under such agreements, and thus, there are no claims that the Company is aware of that could have a material effect on the Company’s balance sheets, condensed Statements of Operations, or condensed Statements of Cash Flows.
 The Company currently has directors’ and officers’ liability insurance.